Post-Service Withdrawals from TSP Accounts

 • made from a beneficiary participant account;

-• made in a year you have deductible medical expenses that exceed 10 percent of your adjusted gross income (7.5 percent if you or your spouse is 65 or older).
+• made in a year you have deductible medical expenses that exceed 10% of your adjusted gross income (7.5% if you or your spouse is 65 or over);

 Note: Under P.L.
 114-26 of 2015, firefighters, air traffic controllers and law enforcement officers under special retirement provisions (see Chapter 3, Section 8), may make withdrawals in any form without penalty if they retired in the year they turned age 50 or later.